 The answer is simple really… when you are no longer happy.
 Retrospectively, I should have quit three years ago.
 Imagine where I would be now.
 I found myself constantly upset that I had to say no to photography opportunities because of my regular job.
 “Hey can you photograph whales this Thursday?”
 “No sorry I cant.
 I work M-F.” This added to my extreme frustration.
 I was scared to quit though because I appreciated the financial stability and the benefits.

 Have Your Back Covered

 I decided to responsibly wean myself off the Monday-Friday job.
-I took a part time job doing marketing and design.
-I work three days a week and still qualify for health insurance.
+So I took a part time job doing marketing and design.
+For three days a week, I work and still qualify for health insurance.
 The other four days, I can do whatever I please.
 This way I don’t have to worry about not making rent.
 I made sure I have just enough to squeak by on a monthly basis.
 I can cover all my costs, but that leaves me very little expendable funds.
 So I rarely eat out anymore and I don’t pay $35 for tickets to a show.
 I go as a volunteer to events, so I help out in return for free access.